Updated: Jan 12

 Exit, End of the trail N 38 44.651′ W 109 33.922′ Distance .16 mi

 That’s all for now.
 If you go to Arches National Park, exploring the Fiery Furnace is a must.
 You’ll be glad you did.
-Feel free to leave any of your own comments about this hike or to ask any questions… And don’t forget to get outside and have some fun!
+Feel free to leave any of your own comments about this hike or to ask any questions… If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
+And don’t forget to get outside and have some fun!